 UPPER MOUNT BETHEL TOWNSHIP, PA

 Upper Mount Bethel is a rural community along the Delaware River near the Delaware Water Gap.
 URDC prepared a master plan to guide the phased development of the Township’s first large park primarily devoted to accommodations for organized sports.
+URDC wrote an extensive plan, working with the public, to provide a well-designed plan that could be developed in phases as funding became available.
+The plan allowed for continued framing and preservation of a barn to be renovated and re-purposed.
 Our staff members assisted the community in acquiring and administering state grants funds to develop this 90-acre site.
 URDC then prepared the engineering drawings for two development phases and assisted the Township in monitoring park construction.

 VICTORY PARK ADA ACCESSIBLE PLAYGROUND IMPROVEMENTS

-The project consists of an ADA accessible playground with ADA pathways connecting restrooms, parking, playground & 2nd Ave entrance.
-Pathways include decorative nodes at key intersections with ADA benches, trash receptacles & wayfinding signs.
-Interpretive signs will educate users about park's history & natural environment.
-The parking will be striped for efficient parking & to identify two van accessible spaces.
-An entrance arch & safety fence along busy 2nd Ave to prevent children from running into the road.
+Royersford Borough, in Mongomery County, retained URDC to develop an ADA accessible and inclusive playground with an existing park.
+The project's scope established a vibrant and welcoming ADA accessible playground with ADA pathways connecting restrooms, parking, the playground and 2nd Ave entrance.
+Pathways include decorative nodes at key intersections with ADA benches, trash receptacles and wayfinding signs.
+Interpretive signs will educate users about the park's history and the natural environment.
+The parking will be striped for efficient parking and to identify two van accessible spaces.
+An entrance arch and safety fence along busy 2nd Ave was put in place to prevent children from running into the road.
 Landscaping & rain gardens with native plants will be incorporated.

 WAYNE A. GRUBE MEMORIAL PARK